msu-eele-465/project4-jenson-buckley/i2c-lcd/README.md

-# I2C LCD
+# Main controller

-This folder is the CCS project for the I2C LCD.
+This folder is the CCS project for the controller.

 > [!IMPORTANT]
-> The `i2c-lcd` folder is the *CCS project*.
+> The `controller` folder is the *CCS project*.
 This differs from previous projects where the `app` folder was the CCS project.

 ## Project organization